ryanmaxwell/UIAlertView-Blocks/README.md

 [av show];
 ```

-If a delegate was set on the alert view, the delegate will be preserved and the blocks will be executed _before_ the delegate’s methods is called.
+If a delegate was set on the alert view, the delegate will be preserved and the blocks will be executed _before_ the delegate is called.

 ## Requirements